django-cms/django-cms/docs/user/tutorial/97-styling-content3.rst

 In the example above, the alignment of the text and image is poor.
 We can fix that with *Spacer* plugin, which simply adds whitespace.

-There are also some other places where additional vertical space would be an improvement.

 #.
 Add a *Spacer* plugin above the *Image* plugin, in the same *Column*.
 Remember you can drag
     plugins to re-order them.